EDUCBA Logo

 LIKE ‘En_’ Matches strings that begin with En and end with a single character, such as Envelope, Enjoy…

-LIKE “_at” Matches a string that contains the letter at and has a single character before it, such as cat.
+LIKE “_at” Matches a string that contains the letter at and has a single character before it, such as a cat.

-LIKE ‘_are%’ Matches a string that contains the character, has a single character at the beginning and has any number of characters at the end.
+LIKE ‘_are%’ Matches a string that contains the character, has a single character at the beginning, and has any number of characters at the end.

 Multiple Values are achieved using Logical Operators.